LSSTDESC/TXPipe/docs/src/files.rst

 TXPipe File Tags
 ================

 TXPipe saves everything it does in files saved in the `output_dir` directory specified in the pipeline YAML file.
+This page is useful if you want to learn what one of those files means and find a link to a page that describes the format of that file.

 TXPipe files are organized by `tags`, which are usually just the stem of the file name (i.e. without the directory or suffix).
 The tags input and output by each staged are defined in the stage class.
 Each file has a specific :ref:`type<File Types>`